merative/acd-python-sdk/README.md

 ## Migrating from version 1.x.x

-The 2.0 release of the Annotator for Clinical Data SDK introduces a Python package name change from `ibm_whcs_sdk` to 'acd_sdk`.
+The 2.0 release of the Annotator for Clinical Data SDK introduces a Python package name change from `ibm_whcs_sdk` to `acd_sdk`.
 For the migration from 1.x.x:

 1. After running `pip install --upgrade acd-sdk`, confirm that you have version 2.0 installed by running `pip show acd-sdk`.
 2. In your application files that have a dependency on `acd-sdk`, update any import declarations from `ibm_whcs_sdk` to `acd_sdk`.